skimzor/MGB-DC/README.md

 # Game Boy Pocket (MGB) DC/DC Board
 "Reverse engineered" an OEM Game Boy Pocket MGB DC/DC Board (rev LSEP01088A1) and recreated it in KiCad.

-I purchased a black one-to-one MGB PCB
+I purchased a black one-to-one MGB PCB and transferred components from an OEM MGB; however, I did not like the color contrast between the green OEM DC/DC Board and the black mainboard PCB.
+There are other aftermarket options for a black DC/DC board, but I wanted to use the stock MGB screen so I needed to retain both the 5V and -18V rails.

+I desoldered components of a revision LSEP01088A1 DC/DC board, sanded it down, and then re-traced the tracks in KiCad.

 # Ordering